svenhofstede-zz/svenhofstede.github.ios/_posts/2016-10-01-big-o-notation.md

-﻿---
-title: Big-O summary
----

-Big-O notation illustrates how a function responds to various inputs.
+﻿Big-O notation illustrates how a function responds to various inputs.
 Simply put: How fast will my function run if I change the input from 10 elements to 1000000 elements.
 Big-O is all about the approximate worst-case performance of doing something.
 The upper bound is the mathematic limit of the worst output.

 **O is the order function.** It’s deals with approximation of orders of magnitude.